pcapexpress/pcapexpress.github.io/TECH-BUREAU-PHASE-01.md

 ### The initial Setup
 The Ubuntu server is configured via auditctl to watch a specific file in directory – **PROJECT.5527**,<br>
-any interaction with the containing schematic file will raise an alert.
+any interaction with the containing schematic file will raise an alert.<br>
 <<AUTDITCTL + LOCAL RULE>>
-The server firewall iptables is also watching for any suspicious incoming trafic to the main ports to try and raise the alert in case of an outside port scan.
+The server firewall iptables is also watching for any suspicious incoming trafic to the main ports<br>
+raising the alert in case of an outside port scan.<br>
 <<IPTABLES + LOCAL RULE>>

+---
 # AT4K-3XPR3S rolling out.
 Without further ado.
 In this scenario we know the ip address of our target server and we got a username that we belive has a week password. <br>We assemble our handfull of penetraton tools and begin.
 ## 01.Server Recognisence Using nmap